jfhbrook/susitna/adrs/013-if-then-else.md

 `If(cond, ins, If(cond, ins, ins))`, where the second `if` is simply another instruction.

-In the case of single-line if statements, we can parse them as single commands, something

 ## Decision

 We will support two kinds of "if"s: single-line instructions (called `ShortIf`